pipecraft2/user_guide/doc/_build/html/_sources/troubleshoot.rst.txt

 **Fix**: Check the input fastq file names and edit the identifiers.
 Specify identifyer string that is common for all R1 reads (e.g. when all R1 files have '.R1' string, then enter '\\.R1'.
 Note that backslash is only needed to escape dot regex; e.g. when all R1 files have '_R1' string, then enter '_R1'.).
-When demultiplexing data in during ASV (DADA2) workflow, then specify as '\\.R1'
 ____________________________________________________

 .. error::